gre/developer-portal/_docs/nano-app/build.md

 #### For the Nano S

-In the source folder of the application:
+In the source folder of the application (replace 'realpath' with your app's local path):

 ```bash
 $ # docker can be replaced with podman or buildah without sudo